-Natural Gas Pipeline, Regulator, and Meter Installation Requirements
+Natural Gas Pipeline, Regulator, and Meter Installation Requirements any items that must exceed industry and/or coderequired minimums.

-- any items that must exceed industry and/or coderequired minimums. - 2.
-For ease of use, this section of the construction standards refers to multiple 8.5"x11" details or Figures.
+2. For ease of use, this section of the construction standards refers to multiple 8.5"x11" details or Figures.
 These details are used to convey critical information to the designer, track the designer's progress, and verify the contractor's installation.
-These details or Figures are referenced in the table below and are intended to be incorporated into the construction documents, by the designer, after a detailed review for code and designintent requirements.
+These details or Figures are referenced in the table below and are intended to be incorporated into the construction documents, by the designer, after a detailed review for code and design-intent requirements.

-ALL Projects As Applicable WW - Figure 00, 01 WW - Figure 02, 03, 04, 05, 06A, 06B, 06C, 07, 08, 09
+ALL Projects As Applicable

+WW - Figure 00, 01 WW - Figure 02, 03, 04, 05, 06A,

+06B, 06C, 07, 08, 09

-- All pipes must be tested for leakage using current industry standards. - 2.
+- 1. All pipes must be tested for leakage using current industry standards. - 2.
 Pipes and Pipe Fittings Installation - Materials must be cleaned and maintained clean, with all coatings protected from damage.
-The interior of the pipe must be free of dirt and debris, and when work is not in progress, all open ends must be plugged. - Underground pressure piping system located in the traveled way or planned traveled way must be installed with five feet of cover. - Exposed systems must be supported as necessary to hold the piping and appurtenances in a firm, substantial manner to the required lines and grades indicated, with no undue piping stresses transmitted to equipment or other items. - Piping above ground outside of buildings must be supported on concrete supports. - · Sanitary manholes must be precast concrete or cast-
+The interior of the pipe must be free of dirt and debris, and when work is not in progress, all open ends must be plugged. - Underground pressure piping system located in the traveled way or planned traveled way must be installed with five feet of cover. - Exposed systems must be supported as necessary to hold the piping and appurtenances in a firm, substantial manner to the required lines and grades indicated, with no undue piping stresses transmitted to equipment or other items. - Piping above ground outside of buildings must be supported on concrete supports. - Sanitary manholes must be precast concrete or castin-place concrete.
+Cover and frames must be cast iron U.S. Foundry Casting No. 170 or approved equal.

+• Cleanouts must be specified as commercially manufactured "Y" branches.

+3. Pipes and Pipe Fittings

+- All pipe and fittings must be clearly marked with the name or trademark of the manufacturer, the batch number, the location of the plant, and the strength designation, as applicable.

+- Sanitary sewers must be PVC pipe SDR 26.

+- 4. Piping Not Permitted

+- Corrugated Metal Pipe (CMP) and Vitrified Clay (V.C.), transite and galvanized.

+- 5. Piping Permitted

+- PVC pipe rated for sanitary applications.

+- Connections for pipe three inches in diameter and larger must be rubber compression ring type with restrained joints per American Water Works Association (AWWA) guidelines.

+6. Tapping

-- in-place concrete.
-Cover and frames must be cast iron U.S. Foundry Casting No. 170. - Cleanouts must be specified as commercially manufactured "Y" branches. - 3.
-Pipes and Pipe Fittings - All pipe and fittings must be clearly marked with the name or trademark of the manufacturer, the batch number, the location of the plant, and the strength designation, as applicable. - Sanitary sewers must be PVC pipe SDR 26. - 4.
-Piping Not Permitted - Corrugated Metal Pipe (CMP) and Vitrified Clay (V.C.), transite and galvanized. - 5.
-Piping Permitted - PVC pipe rated for sanitary applications. - Connections for pipe three inches in diameter and larger must be rubber compression ring type with restrained joints per American Water Works Association (AWWA) guidelines. - 6.
-Tapping - All tapping must be witnessed by the UES representative. - 7.
-Tapping Sleeves and Crosses - Units must be of the mechanical joint type, with outlet flange ANSI B16.1, 125 standard, and must be Mueller H-615 or American model 2800-C (Tapping Sleeve) and Mueller H-715, or UES-approved equal for use on ductile pipe only. - For PVC piping, Mueller H-304SS or UCF UES approved equal must be used. - 8.
-Connections - The connection of PVC gravity sewer lines to manholes must be made with a kor-seal connection or a UES approved equal and "mortared-in."
+• All tapping must be witnessed by the UES representative.

+7. Tapping Sleeves and Crosses

+- Units must be of the mechanical joint type, with outlet flange ANSI B16.1, 125 standard, and must be Mueller H-615 or American model 2800-C (Tapping Sleeve) and Mueller H-715, or UES-approved equal for use on ductile pipe only. - For PVC piping, Mueller H-304SS or UES-approved equal must be used.

+8. Connections

+• The connection of PVC gravity sewer lines to manholes

-Chilled Water Service and Meter Installations Requirements
+Chilled Water Service and Meter Service and Meter